Are you ready to learn about my tried and true poison ivy remedies, all natural (both already on the market and my

 *Note: making a clay-based remedy is not an exact science.
-The most important thing is the ingredients in proportion and the texture you want.
-If you need a lot of coverage for a serious case, use more clay, add water gradually, and don’t be afraid of adding a little more of the other ingredients; if it for a small jar to daub on irritating spots, use the minimums listed above.
-God has blessed Mamas with some amazing intuitive powers!
+The most important thing is that the ingredients are in proportion to get the texture you want.
+If you need a lot of coverage for a serious case, use more clay, add water gradually, and don’t be afraid of adding a little more of the other ingredients; if it is for a small jar to daub on irritating spots, use the minimums listed above.
+God has blessed us Mamas with some amazing intuitive powers!
 All these ingredients are totally safe, so experiment and have fun!

 Mix together until creamy.
 Store in a small glass container in the refrigerator.
 Apply as needed to poison ivy, poison oak, poison sumac, sores or insect bites.
 This lotion works quickly and effectively, and it is very cooling.
 PS I switched over from using water to coconut oil.
 It works better and doesn’t flake off.